gyurka66/JediKnightGalaxies/README.md

 [Flate's Ubuntu/Debian Guide](https://github.com/JKGDevs/JediKnightGalaxies/wiki/Flate%27s-Debian-Ubuntu-Compiling-Guide)

 ## Installation of Game ##
-JKG is available on Windows, but it will compile with linux and OSX and has been briefly tested to run on Ubuntu.
+JKG is available for Windows, but it will compile with linux and OSX and has been briefly tested to run on Ubuntu.

 To install, you will first need Jedi Academy installed.
 If you don't already own the game you can buy it from online stores such as [Steam](http://store.steampowered.com/app/6020/), [Amazon](http://www.amazon.com/Star-Wars-Jedi-Knight-Academy-Pc/dp/B0000A2MCN), or [GOG](https://www.gog.com/game/star_wars_jedi_knight_jedi_academy).

-There are a few ways to actually install JKG itself, the simplest is to just get the [binaries](https://github.com/JKGDevs/JediKnightGalaxies/releases) and [assets](https://uvu.box.com/shared/static/lztt5mayu4daj9szvg8v0rtds6vwmnmq.zip), and then follow the directions in the readme included.
+There are a few ways to actually install JKG itself, the simplest is to just get the [binaries](https://github.com/JKGDevs/JediKnightGalaxies/releases) and [assets](https://uvu.box.com/shared/static/ctdly3jwnhjcji560sx1czfdgnahbtzi.zip), and then follow the directions in the readme included.
 Please note that while we try to keep these relatively up to date, the github will always contain the most current version of the source code and you can always compile and pack the pk3s yourself to get a more up to date version.
 Most of the JKG assets are not stored on this github repository, only source code and code-like assets.

 Alternatively you can install the assets and binaries inside a directory such as C:\JKG\ and then use a batch file/command line arguments to open jkgalaxies.x86.exe while pointing it to the Jedi Academy assets.
 This is the recommended setup for developers, as you can then call your exe's location with appropriate args directly from your IDE.
 You can do this by setting the fs_basepath arg to be equal to your Jedi Academy install location.
 You'll also want to set the fs_cdpath to be equal to JKG's directory.
 Optionally you can use fs_homepath to store screenshots and other user specific information, if not specified fs_homepath will be set to "...Documents\My Games\JKGalaxies"  For example, use this batch script on steam installs for windows: